Brandonbr1/List-of-dangerous-websites/List.md

-## Just a site list that contains dangerust websites
+## Just a site list that contains dangerous websites

 goggle.com